MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 Each bar shows external network size (minimum, maximum, median, upper and lower quartile) for measured employees from each organization.

 >[!Note]
-> Collaboration filters are not honoured for this chart.
+> Collaboration filters cannot be applied for this chart.

 ## External network breadth
 **External network breadth** refers to the number of distinct domains external to the company with whom a person had at least two meaningful interactions within the last 28 days (or if reported by month, within the last month).